 2. Stay in India for the immediately 4 preceding years is 365 days or more and 60 days or more in the relevant financial year

-In the event an individual leaves India for employment during an FY, he will qualify as a resident of India only if he stays in India for 182 days or more.
-This otherwise means, condition (b) above of 60 days would not apply to him
+In the event an individual who is a citizen of India leaves India for employment during an FY, he will qualify as a resident of India only if he stays in India for 182 days or more.
+Such individuals are allowed a longer time greater than 60 days and less than 182 days to stay in India.
+However, from the financial year 2020-21, the period is reduced to 120 days or more for such an individual whose total income (other than foreign sources) exceeds Rs 15 lakh.

 Resident Not Ordinarily Resident